cognitionIT/AZ-300-LabFiles/Instructions/AZ-300T01_Lab_Mod01_Exploring Monitoring Capabilities in Azure.md

 #### Task 1: Deploy an Azure VM scale set by using an Azure QuickStart template

-1. From the lab virtual machine, start Microsoft Edge and browse to the Azure portal at http://portal.azure.com and sign in by using the Microsoft account that has the Owner role in the target Azure subscription.
+1. From your machine, start Microsoft Edge and browse to the Azure portal at http://portal.azure.com and sign in by using the Microsoft account that has the Owner role in the target Azure subscription.

 1. In the Azure portal, in the Microsoft Edge window, start a **PowerShell** session within the Cloud Shell.